EpiDoc/Source/schema/README.txt

                You may also point at a local copy of the tei-epidoc.rng file.

       2. To generate a new version of the schema from the ODD:
-               1. edit the ODD (tei-epidoc-full.xml) to make any changes to the EpiDoc schema.
+               1. edit the ODD (tei-epidoc.xml) to make any changes to the EpiDoc schema.
                *NB* that as a matter of policy the EpiDoc schema should be a conformant subset of the latest TEI schema (only exceptions being when the dev TEI ODD contains changes that will not make it into the TEI release for 1-6 months).